mikecarti/obsidian/Machine Learning/Stochastic Gradient Descent.md

 ## Idea
 Take a subset of objects, not the whole sample on every step.
+(One object - Stochastic, batch - Mini-Batch Gradient Descent)
 $$
 \nabla Q \approx \nabla q_{i}(w)
 $$